 Please note that even if you do not test positive for COVID-19, you may still have to go into or remain in quarantine.

 The length of time it takes for test results to become available varies, but you will have access to them as soon as they are sent to the doctor who requested them, normally within 1-4 days.

-You will receive a notification by SMS or e-mail, or both, depending on what you have chosen - and a message in the Inbox when your test result is ready.
+If you have consented to Full access, you will be notified notification by SMS or e-mail, or both, depending on what you have chosen - and a message in the Inbox when your test result is ready.
 When you receive the message, you can go directly to the Test results service instead of via the inbox.